 When frozen properly, vegetable soup can keep in the freezer for up to 3 months if it’s cream-based.
 If it doesn’t contain dairy, it should last for up to 6 months.

-The best way to freeze vegetable soup is to leave it to cool at room temperature prior to freezing.
+The best way to freeze vegetable soup is to leave it to cool at room temperature before freezing.
 To begin, transfer the soup to a rigid, freezer-safe container with an airtight lid.
-You can also use Ziploc or re-sealable plastic bags especially if you’d like to pack them in single servings but do this only once the soup has cooled down.
+You can also use Ziploc or re-sealable plastic bags.
+Especially, if you’d like to pack them in single servings but do this only once the soup has cooled down.
 Leave about an inch of space within the container to give the soup more room to expand as it freezes.